ncatlab/nlab-content/pages/4036.md

 +-- {: .proof}
 ###### Proof

-It is suficcient to check this in $Para$.
+It is sufficient to check this in $Para$.
 We need to check that for $\{U_i \to U\}$ a good open cover and $f : V \to U$ any morphism, we get commuting squares

 $$